bliew93/SquareBoi/README.md

 - `JavaScript` for game logic,
 - `HTML5 Canvas` to render our boi and the platform levels,
 - `Webpack` to bundle js files.
+- `Firebase` to persist high scores to Firebase NoSQL cloud database.

 ### Future Implementations